INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 The small size of the aerial vehicle constrains the amount of additional payload.
 However, the UAV setup needs to be able to process the sensor data during closed-loop experiments and needs to be able to record the data of the sensor suite in raw format without loss of information.
 Because of this, the vehicle is equipped with two Raspberry~Pi4 companion boards.
 This allows for computational load balancing, interface bandwidth distribution associated with a specific sensor, and distributed sensor data storage.
 These three aspects of the vehicle system are shown as a block diagram in Figure~\ref{fig:system_diagram}.

-It might be of interest to the reader that the vehicle was running an in-house developed flight stack \cite{Scheiber2022} which is generalized and deployable across many standard computation platforms by utilizing a robust and versatile OS \cite{stewart2021}.
-This flight stack will be published and open-sourced by September 2022 and referenced in this paper for its camera-ready version.
+It might be of interest to the reader that the vehicle was running an in-house developed and source-available\footnote{\url{https://github.com/aau-cns/flight_stack}} flight~stack \cite{Scheiber2022_cnsflightstack}, which is generalized and deployable across many standard computation platforms by utilizing a robust and versatile OS \cite{Stewart2021_skiffos}.

-The vehicle includes additional \ac{EMI} shielding to allow optimal functioning of RF~sensitive components such as the \ac{GNSS} (further detailed in Section~\ref{sec:rtk_gnss}) despite high-frequency data lines.
+The vehicle includes additional \ac{EMI} shielding to allow optimal functioning of RF~sensitive components such as the \ac{GNSS} despite high-frequency data lines (further detailed in Section~\ref{sec:rtk_gnss}).
 Additional dust shielding and individual cooling appliances were added to the flight platform for optimal operation in the hot and sandy environment posed during the Mars analog data recording sessions.